SarthakMandavkar-25/Sales-Forecasting-Demand-Prediction-System/README.md

 - Designed a production-style architecture with centralized logging, custom exception handling, and reproducible model artifacts.
-- Shipped a Flask web application with a live prediction interface, containerized with Docker for deployment.
+- Shipped a Flask web application with a live prediction interface, containerized with Render for deployment.